Hand Numbness but Not Sure Where the Problem Is?

 - Wrist: Guyon’s canal syndrome

-- Neck: C8-T1 cervical issues
+- Neck: C8-T1 cervical problems

 - Forearm: Radial tunnel syndrome